 This is a piece of equipment scoring near the top of our charts.
 It is endlessly customizable, and Suunto appears committed to providing software updates periodically.
 It is not an inexpensive piece of equipment, but it is less expensive than some of its competitors, and the devoted athlete will reap the rewards of the investment for a long time.

 For years and years, manufacturers of small electronic devices have been cramming more and more technology into wrist-mounted athletic monitors.
 With the early offerings of the Ambit family and its Garmin competitors, the market finally found out where "enough is enough."
-The Garmin Forerunner 935 has all the features you could envision, while the Ambit3 trims the fat just a little and cuts the price quite a bit.

 — Jediah Porter